 All electric appliances carry an IP rating which indicates how much protection they offer against solid particles and water.
 The final digit of the IP rating indicates the appliance’s protection against water.
 For example, a towel rail with IP rating IP24 has a protection level of 4 against water, which means that the towel rail is protected against splashing water.
 This is the minimum level of protection required from your appliance if you want to fit it within reaching distance of a water source such as a bath or shower.
 Outside of this area – classified by electricians as Zone 1 & 2 – you are theoretically free to use whatever heating solution you like, but we would always advise choosing a heater of level 4 or above.
 This will keep you safe no matter how you use your bathroom.
 You can find a full guide to bathroom zones and IP ratings here.

-Our range includes electric radiators, towel rails, quartz heaters and infrared panels that are all suitable for bathrooms.
+Our range includes towel rails, quartz heaters and infrared panels that are all suitable for bathrooms.
 Check individual product pages for more information, or give our expert sales team a call if you’re at all unsure.

 Electric Radiator Calculator